Faculty Profile: Cary Franklin

 Main Profile Content

 Professor Franklin received a B.A. in English and History from Yale University and a D.Phil. in English from the University of Oxford, where she was a Rhodes Scholar.
 After completing her doctorate, she received a J.D. from Yale Law School, where she served as an Articles Editor on the Yale Law Journal.
 She clerked for Judge Sonia Sotomayor, who at the time sat on the United States Court of Appeals for the Second Circuit.
 Before joining the UT Faculty, Professor Franklin was a Junior Fellow at the Harvard Society of Fellows and a Ribicoff Fellow at Yale Law School.
-During the 2016-2017 academic year, she will be a Visiting Professor at Yale Law School.
+During the 2016-2017 academic year, she was the Florence Rogatz Visiting Professor of Law at Yale Law School.